 Once you have your health and life insurance figured out, you’ll also want to discuss retirement.
 Of course, both of you can still open your own individual Registered Retirement Savings Plan (RRSP), but if you’re looking for a way to lighten your tax bill as a couple, while also growing your nest egg together, spousal RRSPs can make a lot of sense.
 Spousal RRSPs are one of the ways that Canadian couples can split their income in retirement while allowing them to contribute money tax-free each year until the money is withdrawn.
 You’ll likely get the best results from a spousal RRSP if there is a large disparity in income between you and your partner.
 For example, a spousal RRSP can make sense if you work full-time and your partner doesn’t or just works part-time.
 If you and your spouse have similar incomes, the spousal RRSP might not be as effective.

 Let’s use this Valentine’s Day to really open that conversation up with one another.
 Dim the lights, open the wine and start the discussion about your vision of your future.
 Dealing with finances together requires good preparation and planning.
-Take the time this Valentine’s Day to build a financial plan, and let Planswell help you get a head-start on being up-front with what you want from your future together.
+Take the time this Valentine’s Day to build a financial plan and get a head-start on being up-front with what you want from your future together.